thegymnasium/seemingly-seamless/slides-seamless-experience.md

 Notes:
 - ...and last but not least, the individual customizations we made to MFEs.
 All by consuming our custom JSON at build time.
+- MFEs and where they might go...
+- Adolfo's cool talk on development on `frontend-base`
+- less is more